Share |

 ‘As well as providing the expert teaching and support for academic success, we provide an array of excellent opportunities for students to develop their passions and explore new possibilities.
 There is no typical d'Overbroeck’s student or single experience here, and we value the distinctiveness of every person.
 Our exciting learning environment is characterised by a shared love of learning, with our brilliant teachers encouraging curiosity, innovation and compassion.
 The broad and fulfilling opportunities here ensure that students can build the skills, discipline and character needed for their futures, while also inspiring a lifelong love of learning.’

 A brief description of the Sixth Form.
-Students in the Sixth Form are aged 16–18 years of age.
-35 A Level subjects are currently on offer, plus a comprehensive academic enrichment programme to stretch our students beyond the standard curriculum.
+Students in the Sixth Form are aged 16–19 years of age.
+35 A level subjects are currently on offer, plus a comprehensive academic enrichment programme to stretch our students beyond the standard curriculum.
 Further to this, we offer a range of non-academic co-curricular activities for students to get involved in across drama, music, sport, and more, as well as a packed programme of trips, excursions, and regular social events.
 Many students at the Sixth Form choose to do an Extended Project Qualification (EPQ) as part of their academic enrichment activities.
-The broad range of academic subjects that students can learn means that d’Overbroeck’s an ideal place for bright, ambitious students to achieve their full potential academically, but also a place they can thrive outside of the standard curriculum.
+The broad range of academic subjects that students can learn means that d’Overbroeck’s is an ideal place for bright, ambitious students to achieve their full potential academically, but also a place they can thrive outside of the standard curriculum.
 The majority of students go on to university, and we have an excellent record of success with entry to Oxford and Cambridge, as well as prestigious medical, law, veterinary and art schools.
 We offer significant Higher Education and Careers support including application-writing advice and interview practice.

 A brief description of d'Overbroeck's International.
 This part of the school is made up of students generally aged 14–16 years from all over the world, who choose to study with us in our vibrant and friendly school.
 We help students to prepare for academic success in the English education system on one of our IGCSE programmes, and in a small, caring atmosphere.
 Our specialist teachers will help students to improve their spoken and written English and teach them a full range of academic subjects.
 English as an Additional Language, non-academic co-curricular activities, TRACK (Theory of Research, Active Citizenship and Knowledge), and Sixth Form and University Progression are just some of the options available to international students who join us.
 Students will receive pastoral care throughout their time with us, to make sure they receive the support they need academically and in their co-curricular pursuits.
 Students coming from abroad will be warmly welcomed and there are opportunities for them to mix with British students through activities that interest them.
 Trips and excursions relating to British heritage are also on offer, allowing students to learn more about British culture and history.